 - 1. A general health examination of each member living in the potential Host Home - 2.
-Evidence of screening for tuberculosis and communicable disease for each member living in the potential Host Home - 3.
+Evidence of screening for tuberculosis and communicable disease, and a general statement from a licensed practitioner identifying any communicable diseases, for each member living in the potential Host Home - 3.
 National Criminal records check/clearance - 4.
 A minimum of three (3) character references - 5.
 Proof of homeowner's, renters insurance or personal property insurance - 6.
 Statement as to whether or not there are firearms in the home - 7.
 Documentation of home ownership (ex. current mortgage statement) or renter's lease.
 Document(s) must be in the name of the potential Host Home provider. - 8.
 The home study will be completed, signed and dated by a designated employee of the agency or professional under contract with the agency and reviewed, signed and dated by the Agency Director or Developmental Disabilities Professional (DDP). - 9.
-Signed statement from potential Host Home provider indicating the receipt and review of the Host Home/ Life-Sharing Standards.
+Signed statement from potential Host Home provider indicating the receipt and review of the Host Home/Life-Sharing Standards.